- Appellate Advocacy

 - Included in New Jersey Monthly magazine’s Super Lawyers, Super Lawyers list for 2007 – 2013 and 2017, recognition for White Collar Criminal Defense

-- Selected for Best Lawyers lists, 2010-13 and 2017 recognition for White Collar and Non-White Collar Criminal Defense
+- Selected for Best Lawyers lists, 2010-13; 2017 recognition for White Collar and Non-White Collar Criminal Defense; 2018 recognition for Criminal Defense: General Practice

 - Included in Martindale Hubbell AV Preeminent Peer Rating list